Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

 Our range of zero emissions electric boilers for central heating are fully adjustable in heat output to suit your requirements.

-Firstly our 8kW Electric boiler
+Firstly, our 8kW electric boiler

 This electric boiler modulates to the following power output steps: